lando/lando/docs/config/drupal9.md

 Lando offers a configurable [recipe](./../config/recipes.md) for developing [Drupal 9](https://drupal.org/) apps.

 ::: warning This is a new recipe!
-This is a relatively new recipe and Drupal 9 is still in development.
+This is a relatively new recipe.
 As such this recipe should be consider **beta** quality.
 :::

 [[toc]]